Computer Systems & Information Technology

-The Computer Systems and Information Technology Program enables students to acquire skills and technical knowledge for entry-level employment as computer electronics technicians, or in related fields.
+The Computer Systems & Information Technology Program enables students to acquire skills and technical knowledge for entry-level employment as computer technicians, or in related fields.
 The program content includes:

 - Knowledge of computer operations